-PACER Plus reaffirms existing rights and obligations under the World Trade Organization (WTO) Technical Barriers to Trade (TBT) Agreement, which apply to Pacific island country WTO Members (such as Samoa, Solomon Islands, Tonga, Vanuatu), and requires non-WTO Members (such as Cook Islands, Kiribati, Nauru, Niue, Tuvalu) to comply with those obligations to the extent of their capacity or as otherwise stipulated in the Agreement.
+PACER Plus reaffirms existing rights and obligations under the World Trade Organization (WTO) Technical Barriers to Trade (TBT) Agreement, which apply to Pacific island country WTO Members (such as Samoa, the Solomon Islands, Tonga, Vanuatu).
+It also requires non-WTO Members (such as Cook Islands, Kiribati, Nauru, Niue, Tuvalu) to comply with those obligations to the extent of their capacity or as otherwise stipulated in the Agreement.

-- the special development, financial and trade needs of developing Parties, including the requirement to prevent costs associated with implementing standards and conformity assessment procedures becoming obstacles to developing country exports, and
+- the special development, financial and trade needs of developing members, including the requirement to prevent costs associated with implementing standards and conformity assessment procedures becoming obstacles to developing country exports, and

-- the need for substantial technical economic and technical cooperation between Parties on standards, technical regulations and conformity assessment procedures.
+- the need for substantial technical economic and technical cooperation between members on standards, technical regulations and conformity assessment procedures.

-In line with other modern FTAs, PACER Plus goes beyond the WTO TBT Agreement on transparency issues.
+In line with other modern FTAs, PACER Plus expands on the WTO’s TBT Agreement on transparency.
 The Agreement incorporates advanced features such as:

 - early notification of when amendments can be made and comments taken into account on new regulations or procedures, and

-- early notification (in electronic form) to other Parties on proposed regulations or procedures to allow reasonable time for comments to be taken into account.
+- early notification (in electronic form) to other members on proposed regulations or procedures to allow reasonable time for comments to be taken into account.

 Standards and quality assurance and the Pacific island countries

 PACER Plus can play a critical role on standards and conformance through capacity building at two levels.
-National bodies need strengthening to have a systemic impact across economies.
-This is a long-term, highly technical process but has important development implications.
+National bodies need to be strengthened in order to have a systemic impact across economies.
+This is a long-term, highly technical process that has important development implications.